astro-devel/astrobot/README.md

 </div>

 # Environment
 Astrobot uses multiple environment variables so that things like secret tokens and database credentials are not hardcoded into the codebase.
-These variables are managed with [python-dotenv](https://pypi.org/project/python-dotenv/), which takes these variables from a '.env' file located in the root directory of the project.
-A template of this file can be found in [templates/.env.default](https://github.com/astro-devel/astrobot/blob/master/templates/.env.default).
+These variables are managed with [python-dotenv](https://pypi.org/project/python-dotenv/), which takes these variables from a '.env' file located in the root directory of the project (A template can be found in [templates/.env.default](https://github.com/astro-devel/astrobot/blob/master/templates/.env.default).

 # Building & running
 The bot can be run either locally, or in docker.
 We recommend managing dependencies with [Poetry](https://python-poetry.org/), but they can be installed with pip (preferably inside of a [virtualenv](https://virtualenv.pypa.io/en/latest/)).
 In order to set up the environment, and run the bot, run the following commands:
 ```
 # using Poetry

+poetry install # inlcudes dev dependencies
-poetry install
+poetry install --no-dev # excludes dev dependencies
 poetry shell

 # using virtualenv